 Undergraduate summer semester enrollment hours include hours from all summer terms.
-The full-time, three-quarter, and half-time enrollments are the same as fall or spring semesters.
+The full-time, three-quarter, and half-time enrollments are the same as the fall or spring semesters.
 Course load definitions for graduate students are different and can be found in the UA Little Rock Graduate Catalog.

-A student may not enroll for more than 18 credit hours in a regular semester (Fall or Spring) or more than 7 credit hours in a five-week Summer term without prior permission of the person who approves his or her degree plan.
+A student may not enroll for more than 18 credit hours in a regular semester (Fall or Spring) or more than 7 credit hours in a five-week Summer term without the prior permission of the person who approves his or her degree plan.

 Please see the “Academic Hours” section for an expectation of hours spent out of the classroom.